Why Stiff Joints Happens and How to Get Relief from Them

 Here are a few ways to keep joints healthy and regain your mobility that you can do at home.

-- Those with stiff joints may avoid exercise.
 It might seem like moving your joints will only make the stiffness and pain worse.
 But the opposite is true!
 Exercising will help you build up strength in your joints, which means that they’ll be able to move more freely.

 The important thing to consider is what kind of exercise you’re getting.
 Stiff joints will only get worse if you perform high-impact exercises.
 Instead, aim to get low-impact exercise, especially exercises that build flexibility and mobility like yoga and tai chi.